 Training and skills

 The student will become proficient in field monitoring design and sampling protocols.
-Training will be given in use of automatic water samplers, flow monitoring and the analysis of samples for stable isotopes and pesticides using GC-MS and IR-MS. Training will also be given in the construction and application of novel models to describe and explain monitored phenomena.
+Training will be given in use of automatic water samplers, flow monitoring and the analysis of samples for stable isotopes and pesticides using GC-MS and LC-MS. Training will also be given in the construction and application of novel models to describe and explain monitored phenomena.
 The development of this combination of skills and experience in hydrological monitoring and numerical modelling will be highly attractive to future employers in academia, the water industry, environmental regulators and consultancy.

 Partners and collaboration

-The student will work under supervision of Professor Mick Whelan, an applied hydrologist with interests and experience in surface water quality and Dr. Arnoud Boom, an environmental geochemist who leads the Environmental Stable Isotope Laboratory at the University of Leicester and who is an expert in stable isotope mass spectrometry.
+This student will work under supervision of Professor Mick Whelan, an applied hydrologist with interests and experience in surface water quality and Dr. Arnoud Boom, an environmental geochemist who leads the Environmental Stable Isotope Laboratory at Leicester and who is an expert in stable isotope mass spectrometry.
 The project will receive “in-kind” support from the Game and Wildlife Conservation Trust (GWCT).
 Fieldwork will be conducted at the GWCT’s Allerton Project at Loddington, near Leicester (https://www.gwct.org.uk/allerton/).
 Professor Chris Stoate, Head of Research at GWCT will act as an external supervisor.

 Contact: Prof. Mick Whelan, School of Geography, Geology and the Environment, University of Leicester, [email protected]